Jubilant crowd gathers in Washington for annual March for Life

 The city of Washington, fresh from the inauguration crowd and the women’s march held the next day, seemed prepared for this march.

-On the Metro, when two older women asked a young woman for directions and pointed to the group with signs that they wanted to join that were holding signs, the woman looked up from her phone and asked if there was a protest today.
+On the Metro, when two older women asked a young woman for directions and pointed to the group with signs that they wanted to join, the woman looked up from her phone and asked if there was a protest today.

 “It’s the March for Life,” one woman said.
 A few seconds later she added: “It’s not a protest; it’s more of a celebration.”